isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 <a name="SS-ctor"></a>
 ## C.ctor: Constructors

-A constuctor defined how an object is initialized (constructted).
+A constuctor defined how an object is initialized (constructed).

 <a name="Rc-ctor"></a>